dirksm/contactform/README.md

 * Right-click on project in STS and select Maven->Update project.
 * Add project to Tomcat server
 * Start server.
 Application should be available at [http://localhost:8080/itsd/](http://localhost:8080/itsd/).
+* Log in as either 'testadmin' or 'testuser' with password of 'abc123'

 ## Database access
 The database is on the Vagrant box and can be accessible by the IP address you set in the Vagrantfile (default to 192.168.33.21).